Aloha, Amazon Seller!

 What is ASIN?

-Okay, what does ASIN stand for on Amazon?
+Okay, what does ASIN stand for and what does ASIN mean on Amazon?
 ASIN is Amazon Standard Identification Number.

 As said, ASIN is a unique identifier, consisting of 10 letters, numbers, or both, which Amazon assigns to your product within their system.
 Amazon ASIN number is solely used in the marketplace and, unlike other UPIs, is not intended for use outside Amazon.